Here are basic percentages, please note that you can change these percentages to suit your fish food requirements:

 This not to say the use of probiotics after treatments is a must, rather it is an aid to further recovery, especially for older/weaker fish.

-There are many commercially available probiotics for fish, however the shelf life is often questionable.
+There are many commercially available probiotics for fish, however the shelf life of some is often questionable.

 However making you own probiotic is not difficult at all; simply using a plain yogurt with no sugar or other additives can work.